 Funding is a critical and complex piece of the development puzzle.
-In order to ease your search for public funding partners and sources, the TOD Office compiled a comprehensive funding guide.
+To ease your search for public funding partners and sources, the TOD Office compiled a comprehensive funding guide.
 This expansive resource is an annually updated reference for developers and cities and is a snapshot of the current financing environment for TOD projects in the region.

 > Access the TOD Funding Guide